top of page

 • Soil types: Clay soils hold moisture longer; ensure post holes drain properly.
 Gravel backfill and proper concrete domes help shed water.

 Pro Tip: Book your project now.
-The combination of contractor availability, potential discounts and minimal landscaping impact make winter the smart time to build a fence.
+The combination of contractor availability, potential discounts, and minimal landscaping impact make winter the smart time to build a fence.
 You’ll enjoy immediate privacy through the winter and a beautiful, ready-to-use yard by spring.

 Related Reads